Emmacharleswilson/fab-fitness/README.md

 - The default fields are saved fields by the user to speed up the checkout process by pre-populating shipping details.

 **Order**
-- The order model is connected to the User Profile, allows the user to view their previous orders.
+- The order model is connected to the User Profile and allows the user to view their previous orders.
 - The order model acts as a container for the order line items.
-Although is the item is stored within the OrderLineItem model, having them connected allows to retrieve the item purchased.
+Although the item is stored within the OrderLineItem model, having them connected allows retrieving the item purchased.

 **Product**
 - The product model holds key information for each product.
 Each product has a unique ID.